This post may contain affiliate links. Please see our disclosure policy.

 What to Serve with Smoked Gouda Mac and Cheese

 The smoky flavors of this side dish pair well with something sweet.
-Some great options are to try it with my Bourbon Maple Glazed Ham recipe or Stovetop Candied Yams for a mouthwatering combination of smoky, sweet, salt, and savory flavors.
+Some great options are to try it with my Brown Sugar Mustard Glazed Ham and Stovetop Candied Yams (mac and cheese and candied yams are the GOAT flavor combo, IYKY!) for a mouthwatering combination of smoky, sweet, salt, and savory flavors.

 Storing Leftovers